tychonievich/cs3330-s2022/markdown/testing.md

 title: Midterm scope
 ...

-This is a list of

-- topics that I expect familiarity on
-- topics that we mentioned but were supplemental, not core, and I do not expect familarity on
-- topics that are important, but too time-consuming to evaluate in a test
+This is a list of topics that I expect familiarity on and that are small enough to be tested in a timed, closed-notes test.
+In some cases I also note items that we covered that do *not* fit these criteria rule, such as content we'll only test in open-notes ways or content that was an informational aside, not core to the course itself.

-I have not intentionally omitted anything, but summaries are not always understood the same way by everyone who reads them.
+*Caveat lector*: I have not intentionally omitted anything, but summaries are not always understood the same way by everyone who reads them.
+It is possible I thought some specific was implied by something I wrote here that you did not recognize as such.

 # Midterm 1